Skip to main content

 Already in 1242 Castro Marim Castle was situated on the northern hilltop.

-In 1641 King João IV ordered the construction of Fort São Sebastião on the southern hilltop.
-At that time Castro Marim Castle was being reconstructed again and the two bulwarks were connected with walls that also enclosed the village between them.
+In 1641 King John IV ordered the construction of Fort São Sebastião on the southern hilltop.
+At that time, Castro Marim Castle was being reconstructed again, and the two bulwarks were connected with walls that also enclosed the village between them.
+The fort was completed in 1658.

 Gallery